cobwebos/docs/articles/active-directory/hybrid/tshoot-connect-tshoot-sql-connectivity.md

 TROUBLESHOOTING: Attempting to query the SQL Server Browser service configuration on SQL1.
 Get-ADSyncSQLBrowserInstances : Unable to read the SQL Server Browser configuration.
 An existing connection was forcibly closed by the remote host.
 Ensure port 1434 (UDP) is open on SQL1 and the SQL Server Browser service is running.
-At C:\Program Files\Azure Active Directory Connect\tools\AdSyncTools.psm1:1717 char:18
+At C:\Program Files\Microsoft Azure Active Directory Connect\tools\AdSyncTools.psm1:1717 char:18
 +     $instances = Get-ADSyncSQLBrowserInstances $Server
 +                  ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     + CategoryInfo          : ConnectionError: (:) [Write-Error], WriteErrorException